 Given the price, popularity and unassuming nature of this watch, there is very little downside to purchasing one.
-If you like it, chances are you’ll upgrade to something like a GWM5610 Solar (also in this list), Mudman or Rangeman down the track.
+If you like it, chances are you’ll upgrade models to something like a GWM5610 Solar (also in this list), G-Shock Mudman or Rangeman down the track.

 Worst case if you do decide it’s not the right watch for you, at least you haven’t spent much money on it and it hasn’t drawn any unwanted attention.
+If you’re starting your career as a police officer, we think this is the best G-Shock option.

 The Suunto Core All Black (or Military) is a popular watch that comes packed with a host of features.
 An affordable Altitude, Barometer & Compass (ABC) watch that has a good backlight when you need it.
 Other features include a storm sensing function that recognises a drop in air pressure and sends you a warning.
+Note, there is no GPS function.
+If you need GPS you’ll need a Suunto Ambit3 or similar model.

 The popularity of this watch has led to it achieving cult status, which has only increased since the release of the popular Equalizer movies where Denzel wears a slightly modified version of the Suunto Core All Black.